Chart Color Schemes

 The level of general health in Albany Surrounds is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Albany Surrounds has demonstrated above-average health outcomes for both younger and older age groups, with low prevalence of common health conditions.
+Albany Surrounds shows above-average health outcomes for both young and old age groups, with low prevalence of common health conditions.

-Approximately 51% (~2,113 people) of the total population have private health cover, which is relatively low compared to other areas.
-The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 8.7% and 7.5% of residents respectively.
-A significant portion, 69.4%, declared themselves completely clear of medical ailments, higher than the 64.7% reported across Rest of WA.
-The area has a lower proportion of seniors aged 65 and over at 17.7% (737 people), compared to the state average of 21.0%.
-Despite this, health outcomes among seniors in Albany Surrounds are particularly strong, even better than those of the general population in terms of health metrics.
+Approximately 51% of its total population (~2,094 people) has private health cover, which is relatively low.
+The most prevalent medical conditions are arthritis (8.7%) and mental health issues (7.5%).
+A majority, 69.4%, report being completely clear of medical ailments, compared to 64.7% in the Rest of WA.
+The area has a lower proportion of seniors aged 65 and over at 17.7% (730 people), compared to the state average of 21.0%.
+Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health